Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers

 Our results demonstrate that the proposed approach achieves sub-percent accuracy in ground-state energies across a broad range of anisotropy values.
 It also reproduces spin–spin correlation functions with high fidelity and outperforms SKQD for comparable reduced-space dimensions.
 These findings indicate that symmetry-filtered, real-time sampling provides a robust and efficient pathway for studying correlated quantum systems on currently accessible quantum hardware.

-This paper is divided into five sections.
-In the second section we discuss the model Hamiltonian and numerical approaches which are used to benchmark our results and in the third section our Basis-Adaptive (BA) algorithm of the quantum computation and various results are discussed in Section Four.
-We summarize all these results in the fifth section.
+This paper is organized into six sections.
+In Section II, we introduce the model Hamiltonian and the numerical approaches used to benchmark our results.
+Section III presents the BA algorithm employed for the quantum computations.
+In Section IV, we discuss the energy error bounds and ground-state sparsity.
+Section V contains the numerical and quantum-computing results.
+Finally, in Section VI, we summarize our findings and provide concluding remarks.